ivy-llc/models/README.rst

 -----------------------------
 The models are contained in the ivy_models folder.
 The functions that automatically load the pretrained weights are found at the end of :code:`model_name.py`, some models have multiple sizes.

-The layers are kept in a separate file, usually named :code:`layers.py`
+The layers are sometimes kept in a separate file, usually named :code:`layers.py`.

 Citation